-Figure 38: Opening Display
+Figure 38: Opening the Display

-- The weather-stripping on the back edge of the module is intact and in good condition for preventing water from seeping into the sign. - The module latches are fully engaged to create a water resistant seal around the edge of the module.
+• The module latches are fully engaged to create a water resistant seal around the edge of the module.
 The module must be firmly seated against the sign when the latches are fully engaged.

 4.6 Service and Diagnostics